- 36 (Registered)

-Please consider that you would need to be in Siena for one week in 2022 and one week in 2023.
+Please consider that you would need to be in Siena probably for one week in 2023 and one week in 2024.
 So check the time and required papers for the visa in case you need it.
-Also, the university will ask for a declaration of value and a translated and legalised copy of your dental degree within 6 months from the enrolment.
-Italian Embassy or Consulate in your country (in the country where you graduated) will help you obtain them.

-How much does the master program in Prosthodontics and New Technologies cost?
+How much does the master’s program in Prosthodontics and New Technologies cost?